boyatechuniverse/boyatechuniverse/README.md

 - 👋 Hi, I’m @boyatechuniverse
-- 👀 I’m interested in tech and finance news
+- 👀 I’m interested in tech and AI
-- 🌱 I’m currently learning how to code.
+- 🌱 I’m currently learning how to make agent.
 - 💞️ I’m looking to collaborate on coding.
-- 📫 How to reach me
+- 📫 How to reach me ：zhouz0862@gmail.com
-- 😄 Pronouns:
-- ⚡ Fun fact: ...

 <!---
 boyatechuniverse/boyatechuniverse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.